-In the early 2000s a plastic surgeon named Dr Bahman Guyron found that browlifts, which release the muscle and nerves of the forehead for a cosmetic result also reduced headaches.
+In the early 2000s a plastic surgeon named Dr. Bahman Guyron found that browlifts, which release the muscle and nerves of the forehead for a cosmetic result also reduced headaches.
 Many studies have been done by his group and by other doctors across the world which showed the same results.
 Surgeons have also started doing surgery to release nerves from the back of the head (greater and lesser occipital nerves) to give relief from headaches that start at the neck/back of the head.

 As we move forward, more and more evidence is proving that releasing nerves from scarred muscle and fascia alleviates headaches in properly selected patients.
-Dr Rodman has training in both ENT and facial plastic surgery, and is able to offer a comprehensive evaluation of sinus, nose and trigger point headaches.
+Dr. Rodman has training in both ENT and facial plastic surgery, and is able to offer a comprehensive evaluation of sinus, nose and trigger point headaches.
 Her unique background in ENT and craniofacial surgery gives her extensive experience in nerve decompression surgery as well as sinus and nasal surgery.

-Anyone who has been evaluated by a primary care doctor or headache specialist (such as a neurologist or pain specialist) and diagnosed with trigger point headaches, migraines, or occipital neuralgia**
+In Houston Nerve Decompression Surgery is for anyone who has been evaluated by a primary care doctor or headache specialist (such as a neurologist or pain specialist) and diagnosed with trigger point headaches, migraines, or occipital neuralgia**